 Other tests that may help to find the cause or severity include:

-Treatment depends on the cause and severity.
+Treatment is based on the cause and how severe the failure is.
 The goal is to help the heart work as well as possible and avoid future problems.

 The cause will need to be treated.
 It may stop or slow heart failure.